ooni/ooni.org/content/post/2019-benin-social-media-blocking.md

 [https://ioda.caida.org/ioda/dashboard#lastView=overview&view=inspect&entity=asn/328098&from=1556385000&until=1556558400](https://ioda.caida.org/ioda/dashboard#lastView=overview&view=inspect&entity=asn/328098&from=1556385000&until=1556558400)

-The figures show that the blackout events began at roughly the same time (around 10 AM UTC) in all the ASes.
-However, the Internet blackouts ended at different times, suggesting that individual ASes implemented shutdowns in their networks independently of each other.
+The figures show that the blackout events began at roughly the same time (around 10 AM UTC) in all the four ASes.
+However, one of them seems to have recovered connectivity few hours later than the others, suggesting that individual ASes might have implemented shutdowns in their networks independently of each other.

-Figures 15 and 16 show that the blackout ended in AS28683 and AS37424 before midnight UTC on 29th April 2019, whereas the blackout ended in AS37090 at around 6 AM UTC.
+Figures 11 and 12 show that the blackout ended in AS28683 and AS37424 before midnight UTC on 29th April 2019, whereas the blackout ended in AS37090 at around 6 AM UTC.
 We also observe differences in how the blackout events manifest in IODA’s data sources.
 AS37090 and AS37424 see a significant drop in BGP-visible /24 blocks at the beginning of the outage.
 However, AS37090’s visible /24 blocks curve briefly reattains prior values before dropping again.
-AS28683, on the other hand, observes only a drop in its active-probing curve initially.
+AS28683, on the other hand, experiences only a drop in its active-probing curve initially.

 In summary:

 * Four different large ASes in Benin had blackouts.
 These blackouts were not limited to a single AS; instead, many large ASes in Benin experienced blackouts.
-* The blackouts begin at more or less the same time, but end at different times for each ISP, suggesting that ASes implemented the blackout using different techniques.
+* The blackouts begin at roughly the same time, but end at different times, it’s therefore possible that ASes implemented the blackout independently.
-* Each ISP's blackout has a different signature in IODA's data sources; for some, the blackout is visible in the BGP data source first whereas for others, the blackout is visible in the active probing data source first.
-This again suggests that ASes implemented the blackout using different techniques.
-If ISPs are implementing blackouts differently, there could be opportunities for circumvention.
-For example, since the blackout ended in AS37424 around 6 hours before it ended in AS37090, the latter's customers may have been able to use a VPN to access the Internet via the former.
+* Each AS’s blackout has a different signature in IODA's data sources; for some, the blackout is visible in the BGP data source first whereas for others, the blackout is visible in the active probing data source first.

 MTN Benin (AS37424) [acknowledged the Internet disruptions](https://beninwebtv.com/2019/04/coupure-dinternet-au-benin-mtn-sort-de-sa-reserve-des-remboursements-annonces/) on 28th April 2019, but declined all responsibility, promising to reimburse its clients.